-While First Data Field is also the home of the Single-A St. Lucie Mets of the Florida State League and the Rookie League Gulf Coast Mets (not to mention hosting some Florida state high school baseball tournaments), it gets most of its visitors as a Spring Training venue for the parent MLB club.
+While First Data Field is also the home of the Single-A St. Lucie Mets of the Florida State League and the Rookie-League Gulf Coast Mets (not to mention some Florida state high-school baseball tournaments), it gets most of its visitors as a Spring Training venue for the parent MLB club.
 Major renovation plan battles raged between the city and the club for several years, but $50 million in major renovations have finally been approved and planned for completion before 2021.
 Time will tell what the renovations will bring, but currently, First Data Field is a definite middle-of-the-pack entry in the Grapefruit League.
 Despite some meager community surroundings, the 7,160-seat park remains a solid spring venue at an excellent value for fans.

-The epicenters for drinking are Mulligan's Tiki Bar in left field and Mulligan’s Beach House in right, which offer alternatives from the $7.50 24-oz souvenir Bud/Light at the regular concession stands.
-Both offer $6 tropical mixed drinks as well as $15 Malibu Buckets of rum punch, in addition to $9 cans of Corona, Modelo, and Kirin Ichiban.
-The Blue Point stand in the right field plaza has even more beer options, with $8 craft beers (Big Wave, Shock Top, SweetWater, Rob Bender Red Ale, and Goose Island).
-Coke rules the Mets roost, $6 for a souvenir drink and $5 for a regular.
-Water and Powerade are on offer for $4.
+The epicenters for drinking are the Tiki Bar in left field and Mulligan’s Beach House in right, which offer alternatives from the $8 24-oz. souvenir Bud and Bud Light at the regular concession stands.
+The two locations offer $8 tropical mixed drinks ($13 for a double), $16 Malibu buckets of rum punch, and $7 domestic 16-oz. beers.
+The Blue Point stand out in the right field plaza has the widest beer options, with $8 craft beers (Bud, Shocktop, Landshark.
+Michelob, Blue Point, and Goose Island).
+Coke rules the Mets roost, with $6.50 for a souvenir drink and $5 for a regular.
+Water and Powerade are offered for $4 to $4.50.

-For atmosphere’s sake, you can't beat getting an elaborate mixed drink such as the St. Lucie Cooler at the Tiki Bar ($6), taco in a helmet ($7.50) or an Ulti-Met cheeseburger ($9.50), and then sprawl out on the berm for some baseball.
-You're at Spring Training.
+For atmosphere’s sake, you might as well grab the strangely popular rum punch buckets ($16), taco in a helmet ($7.50) or an Ulti-Met cheeseburger ($9.50), and then sprawl out on the berm with the transplanted 7-Line Army for some afternoon baseball.
 Live a little.

 Fans looking to see the most of the home team should acquire seats behind their third base dugout and get there when the gates open an hour and a half before game time.
 Autograph seekers can also camp out up to a half hour before first pitch when guests must go to their ticketed seats.
 The recently renovated practice fields are just behind the park, letting fans (and especially autograph seekers) a closer look at the players.
 The entrance (down the sidewalk from the A-Gate entrance) can be hard to find, but just turn left and follow the sidewalk until you see the signs and gate.
 But get there early, the practice fields close off about two hours before the start of the scheduled game.

 There’s a wide variety of chain restaurants and bars on the nearby main drag of Port St. Lucie West, with some local standouts such as Tutto Fresco, Sam Snead’s Tavern, West End Grill, and Roy’s Sushi.
 Otherwise, take the drive to the beach or downtown for many more options.

 Inside the park, a large concourse extends from the edge of left field by the party deck all around to the berm picnic area in right center.
-You can walk all around without missing any of the game, but (with the exception of the concessions on the top of the outfield berm) all the stands are located on an outside walkway and not the concourse, meaning you’ll need to miss some of the game if you don’t get your grub before the game or between innings.
+You can walk all around without missing any of the game, but (with the exception of the concessions in the outfield) all the food stands are located on an outside walkway and not the concourse, meaning you’ll need to miss some of the game if you don’t get your grub before the game or between innings.
 Concession lines get long during the game, so plan your trips or stock up before you sit down.
-Long rows of seats and few aisles mean that getting in and out can be a problem, especially at the end of the game.
+Long rows of seats and few aisles mean that getting in and out can be congested, especially at the end of the game.

 Championship banners for the parent club, as well as the minor league affiliates that call First Data Field home, are just inside the back gate, as well as right below the press box, flanking the team’s retired numbers (14 – Hodges, 31 – Piazza, 37 – Stengel, 41 – Seaver, 42 – Robinson).

-Though not the newest or the nicest of the Spring Training venues, Mets fans can get their closest encounters with their big-league heroes at First Data Field for a reasonable price, at a good venue, and well worth the price of admission.
+Though not the newest or the nicest of the Spring Training venues, Mets fans can get their closest encounters with their big-league heroes at First Data Field for a reasonable price, at a decent venue that has all the basics covered.